 He confirmed that the scheme will be "responsibly capped" and paid for by existing plans, adding that the government will end unfair leasehold terms and "supercharge leaseholder's ability to buy their own freehold."

-A new CPS paper, published today, welcomes the Government’s commitment to restoring the Right to Buy to the two million housing association households currently denied a chance to own.
+published today, welcomes the Government’s commitment to restoring the Right to Buy to the two million housing association households currently denied a chance to own.
 It also sets out the scale of the discrimination within the benefits system against low-income owners as opposed to working renters.

 While the CPS welcomes the Government’s commitment to extending home ownership, it argues that it should go further than just extending the existing Right to Buy by revamping it in the form of a new Right to Own.
 Under the proposal, tenants would obtain a mortgage worth 60% of the value of their home – which would be paid off in payments that rise at the same rates as social rents do each year.